International

 Uruguay has a multi-party system with three dominant political coalitions.
 Outside of these coalitions, it is extremely difficult for any other political party to achieve electoral success.
 The dominant political forces are:

-- Broad Front (FA): centre-left; maintained majority since 2009; broad coalition of 21 groups, including the Movimiento de Participación Popular (MPP), the Partido Socialista (PS), and the Vertiente Artiguista (VA)
+- Broad Front (FA): center-left coalition comprising various groups, including the Movimiento de Participación Popular (MPP), the Socialist Party (PS), and Vertiente Artiguista (VA).
+After a period in opposition, the FA returned to power in March 2025 with Yamandú Orsi as president

 - National Party (PN): conservative party, nationalist, liberal, also referred to as the "White Party"